AICP Code of Ethics and Professional Conduct

 b) The Ethics Officer may determine that there is inadequate evidence of an ethics violation and therefore dismiss the complaint.
 Alternatively, the Ethics Officer may find that there has been an ethics violation.
 In either situation, the Ethics Officer shall explain the basis for the decision in a written opinion that cites and discusses the relevant provision(s) of the Code of Ethics and Professional Conduct.

 c) If the decision is that there has been a violation, the Ethics Officer shall impose such discipline as that Officer deems appropriate.
-The discipline may be: (1) a confidential letter of admonition, (2) a public reprimand, (3) suspension of AICP membership, or (4) expulsion from AICP.
+The discipline may be: (1) a confidential letter of admonition, (2) a public letter of admonition, (3) suspension of AICP membership, or (4) revocation of AICP membership.
 The Ethics Officer shall explain the basis for the discipline imposed and may attach such conditions, e.g. requirement to get additional ethics training, as the Officer deems just.

 d) The Ethics Officer shall transmit the decision to the Ethics Committee and shall notify the parties of the decision.
 However, the Ethics Officer may determine not to disclose the remedy to a complainant who is not a member of AICP.

-a) Within thirty (30)days after issuance of the written decision of the Ethics Officer, either the complainant or respondent may appeal the decision to the Ethics Committee by filing a timely written notice of appeal with the Ethics Officer.
+a) Only current members of AICP may appeal a determination of the Ethics Officer.
+Within thirty (30) days after issuance of the written decision of the Ethics Officer, either the AICP complainant or respondent may appeal the decision to the Ethics Committee by filing a timely written notice of appeal with the Ethics Officer.

 c) After receiving any timely filed statements of the parties, the Ethics Committee shall issue a written decision on the appeal.
 Before issuing a decision, the Ethics Committee, in its sole discretion, may consult with the Ethics Officer.
 The Ethics Committee may also, in its sole discretion, determine whether to hold a hearing at which the parties may present their positions and answer questions posed by the Committee.
 A hearing will be held by telephone or other electronic means unless all parties and the Ethics Committee agree that it should be held in person.
 The expenses of each party in connection with any hearing, such as transcripts, travel, and attorneys' fees, will be borne by that party.